yugabyte/yugabyte-db/docs/content/preview/architecture/docdb-replication/async-replication.md

 ### Active-active multi-master

 The replication of data can be bidirectional between two universes, in which case both universes can perform reads and writes.
 Writes to any universe are asynchronously replicated to the other universe with a timestamp for the update.
 If the same key is updated in both universes at similar times, this results in the write with the larger timestamp becoming the latest write.
-In this case, the universes are both active, and this deployment mode is called a multi-master or active-active deployment.
+In this case, both the universes serve writes, hence this deployment mode is called multi-master.

-The multi-master deployment is built internally using two source-target unidirectional replication streams using non-transactional mode.
+The multi-master deployment is built using bidirectional replication which has two unidirectional replication streams using non-transactional mode.
 Special care is taken to ensure that the timestamps are assigned to guarantee last-writer-wins semantics and the data arriving from the replication stream is not re-replicated.

 The following diagram shows an example of this deployment: